LibertyBeta/dichotic/readme.md

 ## Release Cycle

 The first Alpha should be out around May 20.
 This will be a VERY rough alpha.
 Until then, check dev for the most recent brushes of development.
+Oh!
+And install instructions. s